Anaheim Ducks: Western Conference champions (2002–2003)

 Prior to the 2002–03 season, Bryan Murray was promoted to general manager.
 He hired Mike Babcock to be the head coach.
 The Mighty Ducks made the postseason as the seventh seed with a 40–27–9–6 record, good enough for 95 points.
 In the first round, the Ducks were once again matched up with the Detroit Red Wings, the defending Stanley Cup champions.
 They swept the Red Wings in four games.
 Steve Rucchin scored the series-winning goal in overtime in game four.
 In the second round, the Ducks faced the Dallas Stars.
-Game one turned out to be the one of the longest games in NHL history, with Petr Sykora scoring in the fifth overtime to give the Mighty Ducks the series lead.
-The Ducks would finish off the Stars in game six at home.
+Game one turned out to be one of the longest games in NHL history, with Petr Sýkora scoring in the fifth overtime to give the Mighty Ducks the series lead.
+The Ducks finished off the Stars in game six at home.
 In the team's first trip to the Western Conference finals, they were matched up against the sixth-seeded, three-year-old Minnesota Wild.
-Jean-Sebastien Giguere strung together three consecutive shutouts and allowed only one total goal in the series in an eventual sweep.
+Jean-Sébastien Giguère strung together three consecutive shutouts and allowed only one total goal in the series in an eventual sweep.

 The 2003 Stanley Cup Final was played against the New Jersey Devils.
 The series began with the home team winning the first five games.
 In game six at home, Kariya was knocked unconscious from a hit by Devils captain Scott Stevens.
-However, Kariya would return in the second period and score the fourth goal of the game.
-The Mighty Ducks defeated the Devils 5–2 to send the series back to New Jersey for game seven.
-Anaheim was unable to win on the road in New Jersey, as they lost game seven to the Devils 3–0.
-For his play during the postseason, Giguere was awarded the Conn Smythe Trophy as the most valuable player (MVP) of the playoffs.
+However, Kariya returned in the second period and scored the fourth goal of the game.
+The Mighty Ducks defeated the Devils, 5–2, to send the series back to New Jersey for game seven.
+Anaheim was unable to win on the road in New Jersey, as they lost game seven to the Devils, 3–0.
+For his play during the postseason, Giguère was awarded the Conn Smythe Trophy as the most valuable player (MVP) of the playoffs.
 He became only the fifth player in NHL history to win the trophy as a member of the losing team.